 There are other developments within visualization that are relevant to cartography.
-The SIGGRAPH video (Herr and Zaritsky100, p1.5) includes an animation sequence produced by the Human Factors Research Division at NASA's Ames Research Center.
-The researchers have combined the Data Glove with a speech recognition device and head position sensors to control a head-mounted display system with two liquid crystal display units presented to each eye.
+The SIGGRAPH video (Herr and Zaritsky, 1988, pl.5) includes an animation sequence produced by the Human Factors Research Division at NASA's Ames Research Centre.
+The researchers have combined the Data Glove with a speech recognition device and head position sensors to control a headmounted display system with two liquid crystal display units presented to each eye.
 The virtual (mental) image created by the stereo pair appears to surround the user in 3D space.
 The operator is able to view this image from multiple viewpoints and explore and interact with this environment as if it was real.
 The video only shows use of wireframe displays.

 The use of virtual maps is not new in cartography and photogrammetry.
-Kraak102 listed the visual expedients that have been used in cartography for enhancing depth perception when using two images.
-These include the optical stereoscope, analyphs and polarization.
+Kraak (1988) listed the visual expedients which have been used in cartography for enhancing depth perception when using two images.
+These include the optical stereoscope, anaglyphs and polarization.
 Kraak used computer displays of pairs of oblique views to establish whether viewing the map images in stereo led to improved performance.
 In his experiments Kraak not only used DTMs and urban scenes but also thematic 3D point symbol and prism maps, which are already used as mono images in cartography.
 He concluded that, provided that they were relatively simple in design, use of stereo pairs resulted in faster, but not necessarily better, processing of the map.
-Gugan and Dowman104 described the design requirements and problems involved in developing a digital stereo plotter for extracting topographic map data from Spot satellite imagery.
+Gugan and Dowman (1986) described the design requirements and problems involved in developing a digital stereo plotter for extracting topographic map data from SPOT satellite imagery.
 Their paper included brief comments on various methods for digital stereo viewing and on some tentative solutions to the problem of Z-control when using the tracker ball as an input device to the host image processing system.
-Donoho et al.105 used kinematic displays to enhance the perception of point-clouds rotating in three-dimensional space.
-Statisticians are also using cartographic techniques within scatter plots (point distributions) of high-dimensional data106.
-Thus, advances in scientific visualization will benefit a number of cartographic applications.
+Donoho et al (1981) used kinematic displays to enhance the perception of point-clouds rotating in three-dimensional space.
+Statisticians are also using cartographic techniques within scatter plots

+(point distributions) of high dimensional data (Chambers et al, 1983).
+Thus, advances in scientific visualisation will benefit a number of cartographic applications.